Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Methods

 Additional restrictions on nuisance function estimation are imposed to prove asymptotic normality.
-In many settings data-adaptive nonparametric nuisance function estimation is desired to help avoid model mis-specification.
-However, these estimators may impose overfitting.
-One common approach to circumvent this concern and allow for any generic nuisance function estimator (as long as it fulfills the necessary convergence rate conditions) is to implement cross-fitting, where nuisance functions are estimated and evaluated in different data splits \citep{chernozhukov_doubledebiased_2018}.
-However, this use of cross-fitting may not be justified without iid data.
-Instead, Donsker conditions may be imposed as in Assumption \ref{assump:donsker}.
-This assumption is a restriction on the complexity of the nuisance functions and their estimators but still allows for data-adaptive estimation.
-For instance, when data are iid the highly adaptive lasso (HAL) is one such machine learning method that can fulfill both the Donsker and convergence rate conditions \citep{benkeser_highly_2016}.
-Regularity conditions for machine learning estimators in non-iid settings is an active area of research; however, several machine learning nuisance function estimators were shown to perform well in simulation experiments presented in Section \ref{sec:simulation}.
+In many settings, data-adaptive nonparametric nuisance function estimators are used to help avoid model mis-specification.
+To avoid overfitting when using such nonparametric estimators, cross-fitting is often employed, where the target estimand and nuisance functions are estimated in different data splits \citep{chernozhukov_doubledebiased_2018}.
+However, this use of cross-fitting may not be justified in the presence of dependent data.
+Instead, Donsker conditions may be imposed as in Assumption \ref{assump:donsker} which restricts the complexity of the nuisance functions and their estimators but still allows for data-adaptive estimation.
+Deriving smoothness and complexity properties of machine learning estimators in non-iid settings is an active area of research; whereas, with iid data, the highly adaptive lasso (HAL) is one machine learning method that has been shown to fulfill both the Donsker and convergence rate conditions \citep{benkeser_highly_2016}.
+Nevertheless, in simulation experiments with network dependent data, presented in Section \ref{sec:simulation}, several machine learning nuisance function estimators including HAL were shown to perform well.

 \begin{assumption}[Donsker conditions on nuisance function estimators] Define a $\mathbb{P}$-Donsker class $\mathcal{F}$ of random functions $f_i: \mathbb{R}^{\nu} \mapsto \mathbb{R}$ for $i=1,\dots,n$ such that the sequence of processes $\{n^{1/2}\sumin (f_i - \E[f_i]) : f_i \in \mathcal{F} \}$ converges weakly to a tight, mean zero Gaussian process in the collection of all bounded functions of $\mathcal{F}$.
 Assume that the nuisance functions and their estimators are $\mathbb{P}$-Donsker.
-Specifically, $\pi, \hat{\pi} \in \mathcal{F}_{\pi}$ for $\gbar_t$ and $\gbar_t'$ and $\mu_{\gbar_t',\delta}, \hat{\mu}_{\gbar_t',\delta} \in \mathcal{F}_{\mu}$ where $\mathcal{F}_{\pi}$ and $\mathcal{F}_{\mu}$ are Donsker classes. \end{assumption}
+Specifically, $\pi, \hat{\pi} \in \mathcal{F}_{\pi}$ for $\gbar_t$ and $\gbar_t'$ and $\mu_{\gbar_t',t^*}, \hat{\mu}_{\gbar_t',t^*} \in \mathcal{F}_{\mu}$ where $\mathcal{F}_{\pi}$ and $\mathcal{F}_{\mu}$ are Donsker classes. \end{assumption}